-Example: It is April 2024.
-Henry (age 19) sees a job advertised through an agency, paying £11 an hour.
+Henry sees a job advertised through an agency, paying £10 an hour.
 He gets the job but the agency then tells him that he should find an umbrella company to work for.
-Using the table above, Henry knows that he needs to be offered a rate of about £14.08 to work through an umbrella company.
-When he gets his first payslip (below), he sees that the £14.08 rate offered to him has resulted in him getting paid the same amount as if he was paid £11 an hour from the agency (£492.85 less Company Deductions = £385 and 35 hours multiplied by £11 an hour = £385.
+Using the table above, Henry knows that he needs to be offered a rate of about £12.85 to work through an umbrella company.
+When he gets his first payslip (over the page), he sees that the £12.84 rate offered to him has resulted in him getting paid roughly the same amount as if he was paid £10 an hour from the agency (£449.40 less Company Deductions = £349.95 and 35 hours multiplied by £10 an hour = £350.

 Saying that, Henry is a bit confused as to why his pay contains a salary element and a bonus element.
 The umbrella company explains that it is to protect them should they not be paid by the agency.
 In such cases they have to pay you out of their own pocket - but by structuring your pay like this, this only needs to be for the salary amount.
-It also means that if you move to another assignment, the bonus rate can be flexed to accommodate a different pay rate.

 TIP: Even though many umbrella companies will pay you a salary element (based on the minimum wage) and a bonus element, the bonus element should always be taxable.
-This is different to where an umbrella company offers to pay you a minimum wage element and a non-taxable element (this is likely to be disguised remuneration as covered above).
+This is different to where an 'umbrella company' offers to pay you a minimum wage element and a non-taxable element (this is likely to be disguised remuneration).